AliAlkadhim/ALFFI/README.md

 # ALFFI

-# Amortized Simulation-Based Frequentist Inference For Tractable and Intractable Likelihoods
+## Code repository for the paper "Amortized Simulation-Based Frequentist Inference For Tractable and Intractable Likelihoods", published in Machine Learning: Science and Technology, which can be accessed on https://iopscience.iop.org/article/10.1088/2632-2153/ad218e

-## This repository contains the scripts and data necessary to reproduce all the data and plots from the paper **Amortized Simulation-Based Frequentist Inference For Tractable and Intractable Likelihoods**
+This repository contains the scripts and data necessary to reproduce all the data and plots from the paper **Amortized Simulation-Based Frequentist Inference For Tractable and Intractable Likelihoods**

 <!--
 [arxiv:2306.07769](https://arxiv.org/pdf/2306.07769.pdf